ShiDongyuan/Kalman_Filter_for_ANC/README.md

 - The auto-correlation matrix of the state error:
 $$\begin{equation}        \mathbf{P}(n)=\left[\mathbf{I}-\mathbf{K}(n)\mathbf{x}^\prime(n)^\mathrm{T}\right]\mathbf{P}(n,n-1).\end{equation}$$

-It is worth noting that the variance of the state error is assumed to be $0$ in the above algorithm while maintaining the observed error.
-This means that the transition of the control filter has a higher degree of confidence than the observation function.
-Of course, the user can also adjust the two variances during the control progress according to the specific application.
+It should be emphasized that the algorithm assumes a variance of $0$ for the state error, while still accounting for the observed error.
+This implies that the control filter's transition has a greater level of confidence compared to the observation function.
+Certainly, the user can also modify the two variations while controlling the process, based on the particular application.

 # Code Explanation